Kate Crawford in conversation with Toby Walsh

 This talk is a part of the UNSW Grand Challenge: Living with 21st Century Technology.

-Toby Walsh and Kate Crawford
+Kate Crawford portrait

 Kate Crawford